-Yesterday definitely felt more like summer than fall, and more like a weekend than a Wednesday because the Pilot was home.
-He had a lot of “use or lose” leave, so he took a random day off where he wasn’t teaching.
+The Pilot was home since he has a lot of “use or lose” leave, so he took a random day off where he wasn’t teaching.

 Noodle was at school, so I booked him a surprise massage, I got my toes done (which I officially can no longer reach haha), and we met up at Cafe Bella for coffee.
 Cafe Bella is a cute coffee stand in OB, which has breakfast pastries, bagels, an awesome coffee menu (with every milk under the sun), and acai bowls.